 UPPER EAST SIDE:

 I came across these identical twins on the steps near Bethesda Fountain in Central Park.
 They are somewhat notorious for doing their synchronized workouts there.
 I was told by a friend that they have been in ads for Nike and Adidas.
 I snapped a photo of them from the front.
 Then as I was passing behind them, I noticed their identical sweat stains and shirt wrinkles and had to laugh.
-I find it comical that they’re even synchronized in things they don’t plan.

 Now in her mid 80’s, Norine continues to shoot fashion in her 4th story walkup studio.
 She friended me on Facebook not too long ago and finds full time interns through craigslist.
 Need I say more?
 Norine is one of the coolest women I know (click here to friend her on facebook).